Dice Rules (film): Production

-Originally intended to be released by 20th Century Fox on August 31, 1990, in July of that year, Fox made the decision to indefinitely delay release of the then-unnamed Andrew Dice Clay concert film.
-Reportedly, executives at Fox were positioning Clay as a leading man with projects such as The Adventures of Ford Fairlane seeking to distance Clay from his "Diceman" persona.
+Originally intended to be released by 20th Century Fox on August 31, 1990, in July of that year, Fox made the decision to indefinitely delay release of the then-unnamed Andrew Dice Clay Concert Film.
+Reportedly, executives at Fox were positioning Andrew Dice Clay as a leading man with projects such as The Adventures of Ford Fairlane seeking to distance Clay from his "Diceman" persona.
 Then-Fox distribution chief Tom Sherak iterated that Clay's two-night engagement at Madison Square Garden was filmed without any definite plans for a theatrical release, and emphasized the studio's opposition to issuing pictures rated NC-17.
 The cancelation of the film's theatrical release by Fox was praised by the National Organization for Women, a frequent critic group of Clay's material.
 Clay was reportedly angered by Fox's decision not to release his concert film, voicing his regret at associating with the studio.
 The film was eventually picked up for distribution through Carolco Pictures for release through the company's Seven Arts label shared with New Line Cinema.
 Alan Friedberg, then-chairman of Loews Theaters, refused to exhibit the film, citing Clay's material related to women, ethnic groups, homosexuals, and the disabled.
-Other theater chains soon followed suit including American Multi-Cinema, Famous Players, and Edwards Theatres.
-Cineplex Odeon, National Amusements, and United Artists Theaters agreed to showcase the film, but were considered more niche "Art House" syndicates.
+Other theater chains soon followed suit including American Multi-Cinema, Famous Players and Edwards Theatres.
+Cineplex Odeon, National Amusements and United Artists Theaters agreed to showcase the film, but were considered more niche "Art House" syndicates.

 Reception

 Dice Rules received negative reviews with an aggregate score of 7% on Rotten Tomatoes from 14 critics.
 Roger Ebert said of the film: "Andrew Dice Clay comes billed as a comedian, but does not get one laugh from me in the 87 minutes of this film".
 Ebert gave the film a rare zero-stars rating in his print review.

-He also reviewed it with Gene Siskel, each giving it a thumbs down (though Siskel did note he laughed a grand total of 2 times during the movie, compared to Roger in which he laughed none of the time).
+Ebert also reviewed the film with Gene Siskel on their series At the Movies, each giving it a thumbs down, though Siskel did note he laughed a grand total of 2 times during the movie, compared to Ebert who did not laugh at all during the film.
 Siskel put it on his list of the Ten Worst films of the year.
+The film was nominated for Worst Picture, Worst Actor (Clay) and Worst Screenplay (Clay and Lenny Shulman) at the 12th Golden Raspberry Awards.